Red Belgrade Communist Tour

 - Geöffnet am Mi, Do, Fr, Sa, So

-Join us on this walking tour to learn about the controversial era of Serbia from World War II to the present.
-We will share conspiracy theories and urban legends while exploring the streets of Belgrade and examining the rise and fall of Communist Yugoslavia.
+Join us on this walking tour and learn about the most controversial era of Serbia, which stretches from World War II to the present day.
+We will share conspiracy theories and urban legends as we stroll through the streets of Belgrade, exploring how Communist Yugoslavia rose and fell.

 Red Belgrade Communist Tour

 We will meet at Nikola Paši?
-Square at the scheduled time and then start our walking tour through Belgrade.
-Our first stop will be at Republic Square, the birthplace of Communist Yugoslavia, where Josip Broz Tito delivered a revolutionary speech before the proclamation of the Socialist Federal Republic of Yugoslavia in 1945.
-We will stroll through the streets of Belgrade to admire the unique mix of architectural styles, including socialist edifices and monuments from the Yugoslavian Kingdom.
+Square at the designated time, followed by introductions before starting our walking tour through Belgrade.
+Our first stop will be at Republic Square, the birthplace of Communist Yugoslavia, where Josip Broz Tito delivered his revolutionary speech in 1945.
+We will explore the unique mix of architectural styles in Belgrade, including socialist-grey edifices from the constructivism era, old-style monuments from the Yugoslavian Kingdom, and modern buildings.

-Next, we will stop at Terazije Square to share stories of glamorous holidays and celebrities at the Hotel Moskva.
-At the former square of Marx and Engels, we will view the Trade Union Hall and visit Pioneer's Park.
+Next, we will visit Terazije Square, sharing stories of glamorous holidays and the hotel Moskva.
+At the former square of Marx and Engels, we will admire the Trade Union Hall, the site of a notable miner's rise to fame.
+We will also visit Pioneer's Park.

-We will catch a trolley, a main transport mode for Belgrade residents, to the elite district of Dedinje, known for its embassies and the Museum of Yugoslavia complex, featuring Tito as a key figure.
+To enhance our experience, we will take a trolley, once the primary mode of transport for Belgrade residents, to the elite district of Dedinje, known for its embassies and the Museum of Yugoslavia complex.
+A focus will be on Josip Broz Tito, the revered communist leader.

-Lastly, we will visit the mausoleum, or the House of Flowers, where Tito is buried.
-We will review his career and the final days of the Republic of Yugoslavia.
+Our final stop will be the mausoleum, or the House of Flowers, where Tito's remains are interred, allowing us to reflect on his career and the final days of the Republic of Yugoslavia.

 The tour will conclude after 4 hours of historical storytelling and sightseeing in Serbia's capital.